debbiemarkslab/plmc/README.md

     plot_corrected_couplings('../example/RNA/RF00162.eij')
 <p align="center"><img src="example/RNA/RF00162.png" width="500"></p>

+The default alphabet (-ACDEFGHIKLMNPQRSTVWY) can be overridden by the option `-a ALPHABET`.
+All uppercase letters and non-letter ASCII characters are acceptable.
+Lowercase letters in the alignment file will be mapped to the corresponding uppercase letter, except for in focus mode `-f`, in which columns that are lower case in the focus sequence will be discarded.

 **Physical systems**.
 As an example, simulated draws from a 3-state, 1-dimensional Potts model are provided in the examples folder and encoded by the characters _, *, and ^.
 The following command would estimate the parameters by running to convergence with λ<sub>e</sub> = 1.0, λ<sub>h</sub> = 1.0 and sequence reweighting disabled: